Free immunization clinics for children resume

-ANCHORAGE, Alaska – The Children’s Hospital at Providence will resume providing a free immunization clinic for children 10 a.m.-1 p.m.
-Saturday, June 6, in Providence Alaska Medical Center Suite A351 (A Tower).
+ANCHORAGE, Alaska – The Children’s Hospital at Providence has resumed providing a free immunization clinic for children 10 a.m.-1 p.m. on the first Saturday of each month in Providence Alaska Medical Center Suite A351 (A Tower).
+The next clinic is Aug.
+1.

 The monthly clinics — provided with the generous support of Kohl’s Cares — were temporarily postponed in March as the hospital prepared for COVID-19.